distillpub/post--deconv-checkerboard/index.md

 (Analogous arguments suggest that standard strided convolutional layers may also have issues, although we're not aware of any actual problems arising from this.)

 This seems like an exciting opportunity to us!
-It suggests that there is low-hanging fruit to be found in carefully thinking through neural network architectures, even once where we seem to have clean working solutions.
+It suggests that there is low-hanging fruit to be found in carefully thinking through neural network architectures, even ones where we seem to have clean working solutions.

 In the mean time, we've provided an easy to use solution that improves the quality of many approaches to generating images with neural networks.
 We look forward to seeing what people do with it, and whether it helps in domains like audio where high frequency artifacts would be particularly problematic.